 The series opened up my eyes to what a practical and flexible medium audio was.
 Podcasts are uniquely posed to instantly deliver content to listeners around the world in an engaging way.
 Podcasts are a commuter’s best friend because they are a hands free and non-visual form of communication.
 All these things considered, podcasts are also an ideal channel to share brand content.

+Now, when I say brand content I don’t mean marketing content.
+Podcasts aren’t the place for a sales pitch.
 Podcasts are an avenue for brands to help share industry thought leadership and educational content.
 This is something PAN’s client CloudBees understands well.

 Together with PAN, CloudBees recently created DevOps Radio.
 DevOps Radio is a CloudBees-sponsored podcast series that hosts experts from around the industry, diving into what it takes to successfully develop, deliver and deploy software in today’s ever-changing business environment.
 From DevOps to Jenkins to Docker, each episode features real-world insights and a few stories, tips, industry scoop and more.
 Their goal is to offer up a variety of experts, but you’ll hear from CloudBees own experts from time-to-time, too.